5 Festive Holiday Train Rides in Colorado

 The 90-minute Santa Express Train takes pajama-clad guests to the North Pole—a special town with buildings, gingerbread men, and reindeer.
 When the locomotive reaches its destination, Santa and his elves hop on board and pass through train cars, talking to travelers and handing out holiday bells.
 During the ride, families carol and play games while nibbling cookies and sipping on cocoa.
 Food is available for purchase on the train, and guests can have their picture taken with Santa before exiting.
 330 Royal Gorge Blvd., Cañon City

-To make the holiday season brighter for those in need, Cumbres & Toltec—the longest narrow-gauge steam railroad in America—runs free Christmas Trains, collecting food and toys to distribute in southern Colorado and northern New Mexico.
-Passengers who donate a new toy and/or nonperishable food item ride free on select dates in December, which are listed online.
+To make the holiday season brighter for those in need, Cumbres & Toltec—the longest narrow-gauge steam railroad in America—runs Santa Trains to collect food and toys to distribute in southern Colorado and northern New Mexico.
+Passengers are asked to donate a new toy and/or nonperishable food item.
 Last year, the railroad collected 5,500 pounds of food and nearly 1,500 toys.
-Rides take off from Antonito, and climb the foothills of the San Juan Mountains to the Ferguson Trestle before returning to the station.
+Rides are free for kids age 12 and under, with a $10 charge for riders age 13 and up—to help cover the cost of hot cocoa and treats.
+Santa Train rides take off from Antonito, and climb the foothills of the San Juan Mountains to the Ferguson Trestle before returning to the station.
 During the trek, Santa’s elves serve complimentary hot chocolate and cookies.
 5234 U.S. Hwy.
 285, Antonito

 Mark Your Calendars!

 Colorado Railroad Museum delivers a theatrical Polar Express Train Ride, based on the children’s book, each November and December.
-Tickets for the holiday-themed experience go on sale in August, and you have to act fast—all 2018 rides sold out in 48 hours this year!
-Set your calendar reminder now, and book this ride for the 2019 holiday season.
+Tickets for the holiday-themed experience go on sale in August, and you have to act fast—last year, rides sold out in 48 hours!
+Set your calendar reminder now, and plan to book this ride early for next year.
 17155 W. 44th Ave., Golden